Tanisha-55/Weather-App/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as per the license terms.